The Best Nerf Gun

-So, we configured cup pyramids of different height and distances for isolate target practice, then took aim at each other in real-life battle.
+So, we configured cup pyramids of different heights and distances for isolated target practice, then took aim at each other in real-life battle.
 Our group of testers, a mix of beginners and experienced Nerf-slingers, spent a few minutes practicing and getting familiar with each gun to account for a margin of user error and lack of skill.
 Rather than counting targets or timing a course — usually, your target (a human) is much bigger and on the move — we evaluated each Nerf gun based on whether the ammo went where we expected it to go without excessive aiming or strategizing.

 The Rebelle Lumanate and Doomlands Negotiator fell short here.
 Both blasters shot either significantly higher or lower than expected: We went through multiple rounds of reloading before we hit our targets.
 That’s because both guns’ barrels are configured in circular positions, which made the exit point of the dart different every time.
-Trying to predict that when aiming felt like trouble than it was worth.
+Trying to predict that when aiming felt like more trouble than it was worth.
 The Negotiator also had a lot of false starts; darts wouldn’t leave the blaster.
-It required a significant amount of force to pull back the priming lever back, too.
+It required a significant amount of force to pull back the priming lever, too.

 A crowd favorite (533 reviews and 4.3 stars on Amazon), the Nerf Modulus Tri-Strike also failed in our shooting range.
-It ejects three different kinds of ammo; regular darts, the mega darts, and a missile.
+It ejects three different kinds of ammo; regular darts, mega darts, and a missile.
 Unfortunately, it did none of these things very well.
-The Mega darts just kind of flop out, while the missile only flew a few feet before it nosedived to the floor.
+The mega darts just kind of flop out, while the missile only flew a few feet before it nosedived to the floor.
 On top of that, the magazine that holds the regular darts is hard to remove — you have to pull back hard on little buttons on both side of the blaster.

 - Rival – Khaos MXVI-4000 Blaster